 1001.5.1 Sieve Analysis.
-Sieve analysis of mineral filler shall be in accordance with AASHTO

-T37.
-Sieve analysis for the determination of particle size distribution of coarse and fine aggregate shall be performed in accordance with the following procedures:
+The frequency of aggregate Quality Assurance tests shall be in accordance with the specifications.
+This includes retained samples from quality control tests and independent samples.
+Sieve analysis of mineral filler shall be in accordance with AASHTO T37.
+Sieve analysis for the determination of particle size distribution of coarse and fine aggregate shall be performed in accordance with AASHTO T27 and T11, with the following exceptions.